cursive-team/connections/deployment/README.md

 docker push $ACCOUNT_NUMBER.dkr.ecr.$AWS_REGION.amazonaws.com/$ECR_REPO_NAME:1
 ```

-### Manually Apply Specific Tag to Infra
+### Apply Specific Image Tag to Infra
 ```
 terraform apply -var="image_tag=${tag number}" -auto-approve
 ```

+### Useful Utilities

+For reducing the size of the docker image, I found this utility to be useful:

+- `du -shc $dir-or-file`

+For surfacing typescript resolution process:

+- `tsc --traceResolution`

 ### TODO
-- [ ] Make a Github Secret for generated role.
-- [ ] Add networking and ECS resources to terraform code.
-- [ ] Add Github Action to run `terraform apply` on latest tag.
 - [ ] Create rollback command, some way of rolling back to last healthy version.
 - [ ] Have some manual testing step, ie running `apply` creates newest version but the ALB won't point to it until it's been manually validated.
 - [ ] Figure out how to fully manage AWS resources so terraform can also destroy them.